iagrawal25/Lab-report-2/Lab-Report-2.md

 ```

 ## Part 2: Debugging
-- Here's the buggy program that we will be testing today:
+- Here's the buggy program that we will be testing today:f

   static void reverseInPlace(int[] arr) {